vamsi2577/Gemini-Real-time-voice-assistant/docs/DOCUMENTATION.md

         -   `history`: To provide initial context from "Personalization Data" and attached files.
         -   `thinkingConfig: { thinkingBudget: 0 }`: An optimization to disable the model's "thinking" phase, significantly reducing latency for a real-time feel.
     -   `chat.sendMessageStream()`: Sends the user's text and returns a stream of response chunks.
+    -   `ai.models.generateContent()`: Used for the audio transcription feature, sending an audio blob to the model with a specific prompt to get text back.

 ### 2. Web Speech API

--   **Description**: A browser-integrated API for voice recognition.
+-   **Description**: A browser-integrated API for voice recognition from a microphone.
 -   **Interface**: `window.SpeechRecognition` or `window.webkitSpeechRecognition`.
 -   **Key Configuration**:
     -   `continuous = true`: The API continues to listen even after the user pauses.
     -   `interimResults = true`: The API provides real-time, non-final transcripts as the user speaks for immediate feedback.
--   **Microphone Control**: The app allows users to select a preferred audio input device, although the browser ultimately controls which device is used.

-### 3. Screen Capture API (`getDisplayMedia`)
+### 3. Screen Capture API (`getDisplayMedia`) & MediaRecorder API
--   **Description**: Used to capture the contents of a display or part thereof.
-This app uses it specifically to capture the audio output of another browser tab.
+-   **Description**: A combination of APIs used to implement the direct tab audio transcription feature.
--   **Security**: This API is highly secure and requires explicit, transient user permission for each use.
-A web application cannot directly process the captured audio stream for transcription with the `Web Speech API`.
+-   **Security**: `getDisplayMedia` is highly secure and requires explicit user permission for each use.
+The user must choose to share a tab and enable "Share tab audio."
--   **Implementation**: The app initiates the capture and then guides the user to manually route the audio using a system-level tool (like a virtual audio device) which can then be selected from the app's microphone list.
-This respects the browser's security model while enabling the desired functionality.
+-   **Implementation**:
+    1. The app calls `getDisplayMedia({ audio: true })` to get a `MediaStream` from a user-selected tab.
+    2. This stream is then passed to a `MediaRecorder` instance.
+    3. The `MediaRecorder` captures the audio in chunks (e.g., every 5 seconds).
+    4. Each audio chunk is base64-encoded and sent to the Gemini API's `generateContent` endpoint for transcription.
+    5. The resulting text is fed into the chat, creating a continuous, near-real-time transcription.

 ## Logging & Debugging